Awraad/project-level3/Documents/dairy.md

 -all service pushed into docker hub successfully

 day6:

--edit user dockerfile and push the image again, in the end user service working -by end of the day I managed to deploy all service in the cluster.
+-edit user dockerfile and push the image again, in the end user service working

+-by end of the day I managed to deploy all service in the cluster.

+day7:

+-edit yaml files to deploy services.

+-faced an error due to version and change it apps/v1 in deployment file in all services.

+day8:

+-create tekton task to deploy yaml files

+-create crb and role

+day9:

+-editing e2e files due to error in js files

+-build the image locally

+-create tekton files to test to build and push and deploy

+-apply the test

+day10:

+-create prod task

+day11:

+-deploy graf and elf

+day12:

+-edit readme file